132nd-etcher/docs/EDLM/index.md

 Finally, we need a global `template.tex` to create PDF.
 That template ensures that all documents received the same formatting.
 But, each document also has specific needs: their `media` folder will be at a different location, and some other settings may be different too.
 So we also pre-process the template using the current settings (and information gathered automatically, like the `media` folder path.

 We now have a pre-processed Markdown, and a pre-processed template.
 We can use Pandoc to get a PDF out of those two, and voilà !

+### Centralised repository

+All documents live in one repository, that is itself hosted on Github.

+The advantages are plenty:
+* Automated recording of all changes
+* Automated and constant backup
+* The library is accessible to all; everyone can suggest a change or add content
+* review process greatly facilitated: changes are incremental, and their authors are clearly displayed; discussions about those changes are centralized around the pull request; merging the changes once they are ready is a one-click operation
+* concurrent edition: many different people ca work on the same document at the same time, sharing their progress along the way (conflitcts are handled on a per-line basis)
+* ease of access: editing a document or suggesting a change is available in all web browsers
+* **internal links and bibliography**: a document may include another, which may in turn include another, which may in turn ...; this makes it very easy to propagate changes in all "sub-documents" to their "parent" document (for example, a procedure that is commont to the whole //wing might be outlined in a dedicated document, which will be "included" in most TRPs; updating the sub-document would then upgrade all associated TRPs); building a bibliography that references all documents published by the //wing would be automated as well, allowing for easier reference to other documents
+* media files like pictures, logos, maps, etc. are shared across all documents; updating them propagates to all documents using them

 ## Technical